kazurayam/ReactInputField/README.md

 ## Problem to solve

-In the "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/14308/7)", @guy.mason wrote
+In the "KR+React issue", @guy.mason wrote

 >I personally use Katalon Recorder v7 with a React application, and it works for the greater majority of scenarios, but there is a particular text input field that where the field should automatically trigger an event when the contents changes, but presently doesn’t.

-I wanted to reproduce on my machine what's reported by @Rob1 and @guy.mason, and I found the reproduction was not very easy.
+I wanted to reproduce on my machine what's reported by @Rob1 and @guy.mason, and I found it was not very easy.

-In the Katalon User Forum, we see a growing number of topics (questions and bug reports) about E2E testing for React apps.
-I find a common shortcoming in those topics.
-They talk about what they encountered in their own environment.
-They tend to disclose no information that enable others to reproduce the incident.
+I find a growing number of topics (questions and bug reports) about E2E testing for React apps in the Katalon User Forum.
+Now I would argume that there is a common shortcoming in those topics.
+The topic-posters talk about what they encountered in their own environment, and they tend to disclose no guidance how to reproduce the incident on other environments.

 Why they don't do that?
-It is because their React apps as AUT (*Application Under Test*) run inside their private network, is not published to the Internet, so that nobody outside their organization can get access to their AUT.
+I suppse, because their React apps as AUT (*Application Under Test*) run inside their private network so that the posters can not tell others: "Please have a look at this URL on the Internet for this incident".

-I would argue, however, I can never understand what the issuers wrote about the problems in testing React apps unless I have the problem AUT in action on my machine.
-Therefore I wanted to find out a way to create a mimic of the AUT locally on my machine.
-But how can I do it?
+I would argue, however, I can never understand the problems unless I have the problem AUT in action on my machine.
+Therefore I wanted to find out a way to create a React-based AUT locally on my machine.
+How can I do it?

 ## Proposed Solution